fb-pixel

 Right now, whether you realize it or not, there is a lot of underlying stress in your life simply due to world events.

-One of the biggest killers of your immune system is stress.
+One of the biggest enemies of your immune system is stress.
 Do things throughout your day that will help bust this stress.

 One of my favorite de-stressors is to pick some of my lemon balm herb from the garden, crush a few leaves in my hands and inhale the aroma.
 It's so calming.